Tortoises date back to the Permian ages, more than 250 million years ago, long before dinosaurs.

 Although it doesn’t look like any modern tortoises, Pappochelys had a wide body and expanded ribs, topped with strong dermal bones that appear to be precursors of shells.

 Tortoises aren’t considered dinosaurs in the scientific community.
-However, this opinion may change as more fossils are found and scientific research is undertaken.
+However, this opinion may change as more fossils are found, and scientific research is performed.